Seats of Power – and several ‘lost’ rivers

 - Start: Tower of London (EC3N 4AB)

-- End of this stage: Lancaster Gate Tube Station (W2 2UE).
-Please note that this station is closed Jan-July 2017 whilst new lifts are installed.
+- End of this stage: Lancaster Gate Tube Station (W2 2UE)

 - Terrain: Straightforward; sturdy footwear recommended